SuFIND/BDOSuffering/README.md

     pip install -r requirements.txt
     pip install -r requirements-gpu.txt
     ```
-    cuda or other tools version u can ref [this page](https://onnxruntime.ai/docs/execution-providers/). cuda 11.4 has been test can work it</br>
+    cuda or other tools version u can ref [this page](https://onnxruntime.ai/docs/execution-providers/). cuda 11.4 has been tested can work it</br>

 ## QuickStart
 ```shell
 python start.py
 ```

+## Changelog
+- 2023/02/23
+   - Add save or load your config.
+   - You can customize game screen collection in the TimeTab now.
+   - Add email alarm when GM check. 😁